apache/sling-whiteboard/modeling/docs/explainer.md

 ### Modeling the Underlying Platform's Typing System

-By establishing the DataModel this way, we are essentially saying that we model the typing system of the underlying platform.
-Then the models are used to drive the resources and other parts of the application.
+By establishing the DataTypes this way, we are essentially saying that we model the data type system of the underlying platform.
+Then the types are used to drive the resources and other parts of the application.

-For example, if we have the following DataModel definitions:
+For example, if we have the following DataTypes definitions:

 * `/libs/example/components/page` resource type having `prop1` and `prop2` properties
 * `mix:created` node type having `jcr:created` and `jcr:createdBy` properties